rsdoiel/antenna/archives/2024/science_and_technology_2024.43.md

 ## Internet Archive exposed again – this time through Zendesk

-date: 2024-10-21, updated: 2024-10-21, from: The Register (UK I.T.
+date: 2024-10-21, updated: 2024-10-22, from: The Register (UK I.T.
 News)

-<h4>Org turns its woes into a fundraising opportunity</h4> <p>Despite the Internet Archive&#39;s assurances it&#39;s back on its feet after a recent infosec incident, the org still appears to be in trouble after parties unknown claimed to hold access tokens to its Zendesk implementation and to have used them to send a mass email blast.…</p>
+<h4>Org turns its woes into a fundraising opportunity</h4> <p>Despite the Internet Archive&#39;s assurances that it&#39;s back on its feet after a recent infosec incident, the org still appears to be in trouble after parties unknown claimed to hold access tokens to its Zendesk implementation and to have used them to send a mass email blast.…</p>

 <br>